 Sleggar inwardly groaned, but kept his aloof expression.
 "I don't suppose you're here to reestablish our engagement."
 He took some minor delight in the shocked expressions on Fraw and Amuro at that statement.

 "Hardly."
-Mirai said, leer increasing.
-"Captain Bright's been summoned by the brass here, and he wants us along for support."
+Mirai said, glare increasing.
+"Captain Noa's been summoned by the brass here, and he wants us along for support."

 Sleggar arched an eyebrow.
 "What's so bad about some REMF garrison commander?" he then gestured toward his two younger subordinates again, knowing what they were going to ask.
 "I'll explain later."